Graduate Assistantships

 Compensation and Benefits

-Hourly rate of $11.50 per hour for new staff and $12.00 per hour for returning staff, paid in bi-weekly payments for a max of 20 hours per week for up to 10 months.
+- Hourly rate of $11.50 per hour for new staff and $12.00 per hour for returning staff, paid in bi-weekly payments for a maximum of 20 hours per week for up to 10 months.

-The Graduate Office Assistant is a twenty (20) hour per week position within Residence Life and Housing.
-The conditions of work may sometimes include office time and/or being in the residence halls.
+The Graduate Assistant for Housing Transition and Asset Management is a twenty (20) hour per week position within Residence Life and Housing.
+The conditions of work may sometimes include office time and/or being in the residence halls as well as the off-campus warehouse.
 This position will be assigned for the entire academic year.
-Summer employment may be available, and can be discussed if successful candidate(s) can stay on as employed for the next academic year.
+Summer employment may be available and can be discussed if successful candidate(s) can stay on as employed for the next academic year.
 Summer employment is possible if they are registered for classes as a full-time student.
-The Office of Residence Life and Housing is seeking graduate student workers to assist with administrative responsibilities in our main office.
-These individuals greet guests entering our office, provide customer service, and assist departmental staff with various types of projects.

 VIEW FULL POSITION DESCRIPTION